Yey007/FastMatrices/README.md

 instead of ints?
 Cool, you can do that.
 Have a struct you want to add?
 Go ahead, you can do that.
 However, there are a few caveats.

-1. Classes are not supported (including `string`).
+1. Classes are not supported on the GPU (including `string`).
 This is due to limitations of the ILGPU, which doesn't support classes (yet).
-2. `decimal` is not supported either.
-I think it uses some runtime stuff under the hood.
+2. `decimal` is not supported on the GPU either.
+I think it uses some runtime stuff under the hood, and is therefore not compatible with ILGPU.
-3. To use structs, you must define what I call a "type operator" struct as well.
-You can see an example of this under FastMatrixOperations.Samples.GPU in Structs.cs.
+3. To use structs on the GPU, you must define what I call a "type operator" struct as well.
+You can see an example of this under
+FastMatrixOperations.Samples.GPU in Structs.cs.
+This is not necessary for the CPU, you only need to overload operators.

 # Contributing
 If you want to contribute to this, there aren't many guidelines really.
 If you want to add a feature, just open an issue,